giufus/lambda-pdf-merge/README.md

 ### Run the server locally
 `cargo lambda watch`

+### Build tha lambda package
+`cargo lambda build --release --arm64 --output-format zip`

-### Or deploy it to your AWS account with a little bit of DevOps
+### Then deploy it to your AWS account with a little bit of DevOps
 ```
  cd iaas